 SOCIOLOGY MAJOR CHECKLIST (122 s.h.)

-2020 - 21 Academic Calendar
+2022-23 Academic Calendar

-THIS PROGRAM CHECKLIST IS INTENDED TO ASSIST STUDENTS AND ADVISORS IN ENSURING THAT ALL UNIVERSITY AND PROGRAM REQUIREMENTS ARE MET.
-IT IS THE RESPONSIBILITY OF THE STUDENT TO ENSURE THAT ALL REQUIREMENTS FOR THE DEGREE HAVE BEEN MET.
+THIS CHECKLIST IS INTENDED TO ASSIST STUDENTS AND ADVISORS IN ENSURING THAT ALL MINOR REQUIREMENTS ARE MET.
+IT IS THE RESPONSIBILITY OF THE STUDENT TO ENSURE THAT ALL REQUIREMENTS FOR THE GRANTING OF A DEGREE HAVE BEEN MET.

-1. Inquiry: Ways of Knowing - Core Requirements (40 s.h.)
+1. Inquiry: Ways of Knowing - Core Requirements (40 s.h.\)

-University Core Requirements are modified for students who transfer in with 57 s.h. or more of credit.
-See Academic Calendar for details (twu.ca/calendar)

-✓ COURSE S.H.
-NOTES ✓ COURSE S.H.
-NOTES FO UNDATIONA AL INQ UIRIES (28 sem. hrs.)
-Academic Wr iting Re quirement 2 Academic Research & Writing AYS OF KNO WING (12 sem. hrs.)
-ENGL Choose 2 courses (6 sem. hrs.) from ENGL In addition to the courses on the left, students must take an additional 12 sem. hrs., selecting 3 sem. hrs. from each of the following four categories.
-At least 9 ENGL 3 101, 102, 103, 104 . • e of the student's major.
-F oundations Aesthetic & Per formanc e Inquiry FNDN 101 1 Compulsory during the first semester of the first year.
-1 3 Choose 3 sem. hrs. from the Aesthetic & Performance Inquiry category below.
-FNDN 102 3 Normally taken before Year 3.
-(Cultural & Lingu istic Inq uiry FNDN 201 3 3 Choose 3 sem. hrs. from the Cultural & Linguistic Inquiry category below.
-L ogical & Ethica l Reaso ning Experiential & Embodied Inquiry PHIL 3 Choose one of PHIL 103, 105, 106, 109 or 210 3 Choose 3 sem. hrs. from the Experiential & Embodied Inquiry category below.
-F Religious & Spir itual Th ought Historical & Archival Inquiry RELS 101 3 Students who are unfamiliar with the biblical, theological and historical narrative 3 Choose 3 sem. hrs. from the Historical & Archival Inquiry category below.
-RELS 102 3 of Christianity may take RELS 100 in place of either RELS 101 or 102.
-Quantitative & Computational Inquiry RELS 3 Choose one of RELS 160, 271, 272 Satisfied by Program Requirements.
-Scientific Method & Lab Research Social & Global Inquiry 3 Choose one of BIOL 103, 104, 113, 114, 216, 241, 262; CHEM 101, 103, 111; GENV 109, 121,262; GEOL 109; PHYS 111 Satisfied by Program Requirements.
+Requirements are modified for students who transfer in with 57 s.h. or more of initial transfer credit.
+See Academic Calendar for details (twu.ca/calendar) COURSE S.H.
+NOTES COURSE S.H.
+NOTES Academic Writing Requirement FOUNDATIONAL INQUIRIES (28 sem. hrs.)
+Academic Research & Writing WAYS OF KNOWING (12 sem. hrs.)
+ENGL In addition to the courses on the left, students must take an additional 18 sem.
+Choose 2 courses (6 sem. hrs.) from hrs., selecting 3 sem. hrs. from each of the following six categories. \At least 9 ENGL 101, 102, 103, 104.
+ENGL 3 sem. hrs. must be from outside of the student's major.
+Foundations Aesthetic & Performance Inquiry Compulsory during the first semester of Choose 3 sem. hrs. from the Aesthetic & FNDN 101 Performance Inquiry category below. the first year.1 FNDN 102 3 Cultural & Linguistic Inquiry Normally taken before year 3.
+Choose 3 sem. hrs. from the Cultural & FNDN 201 Linguistic Inquiry category below.
+Logical & Ethical Reasoning Experiential & Embodied Inquiry Choose one of PHIL 100,103, 105, 106, Choose 3 sem. hrs. from the Experiential PHIL & Embodied Inquiry category below.
+Religious & Spiritual Thought Historical & Archival Inquiry Choose 3 sem. hrs. from the Historical & Compulsory during the first semester of RELS 110 the first year.
+Archival Inquiry category below.
+RELS 111 3 Quantitative & Computational Inquiry 3 RELS 112 Satisfied by Program Requirements.
+Scientific Method & Lab Research Social & Global Inquiry Choose one of BIOL 103, 104, 113/198, 114/199, 216, 241, 262; CHEM 101, Satisfied by Program Requirements.
+103/198, 111/198; GENV 109, 121, 262;